anthonyprudhomme/borah-routing/README.md

 To run the project, open any terminal, go to the project root (inside borah-routing) and run the following command:

-    python main.py [filename] [MST method]
+Example Usages:
+    python main.py --input points_10_5.pts.txt --mst_alg prim --num_pass 10 --show_progress

+    -h, --help          show this help message and exit -i INPUT, --input INPUT
+                        Input points file.
+    -mst {prim,kruskal}, --mst_alg {prim,kruskal}
+                        Minimum spanning tree algorithm.
+    -pass NUM_PASS, --num_pass NUM_PASS
+                        Number of pass you want to run.
+    -prog, --show_progress
+                        Shows an updated graph for each new added Steiner point. /!\ Performance will be highly degraded in that case. /!\

 Mandatory parameters:

-[filename]: the filename parameters correspond to the name of the file you want to read the points from e.g. : points_10_5.pts.txt
+[--input]: the filename parameters correspond to the name of the file you want to read the points from e.g. : points_10_5.pts.txt

-[MST method]: it can either be prim or kruskal.
+[--mst_alg]: it can either be "prim" or "kruskal".
 This is the name of the method you want to the program to use to make the MST.

-Example:
-    python main.py points_10_5.pts.txt prim

 ## If you want to try the program with a file that wasn't provided in the project resource